 Opened: 11 Apr 1964

 This little ride, imported from Europe, featured different forms of motor transportation in place of horses and animals.
-It was much smaller than the Carousel and the vehicles moved on spinning tracks, not on a turning floor.
+It was much smaller than the Carousel.
+Some of the miniature vehicles on the ride included such things as a streetcar, fire engine, sports cars, motorcycles and scooters.
+In later years, some vehicles were replaced with horse-drawn buggies and zebra-print safari Jeeps.

 Lagoon Opens Saturday With New Attractions.
 Deseret News, 9 Apr 1964.